 The phone is a plastic body that struggles to keep its weight on the lower side.
-It inherits the design language from the Tecno Camon i4 to some extent on the rear and entirely on the front side.
-Camon i4 had a different camera setup and a fingerprint scanner on the back which is absent in this Spark Go.
-The back panel of the phone is removable to access the SIMs and memory slots which are placed in the top compartment whereas the lower part is dedicated for the removable battery.
+It inherits the design language from the Tecno Camon i4, to some extent on the rear and entirely on the front side.
+Camon i4 had a different camera setup and a fingerprint scanner on the back, which is absent in the Spark Go.
+The back panel of the phone is removable to access the SIMs and memory slots, which are placed in the top compartment.
+In contrast, the lower part is dedicated to the removable battery.

-The front is all dark where a huge waterdrop notch is visible at the top edge, placed inside a black panel that circumvents the entire display with bigger than required bezels.
-If you are not a fan of the notch, it can be hidden from the setting area but would further minimize the display by a few millimeters.
+The front is all dark where a huge waterdrop notch is visible at the top edge, placed inside a black panel that circumvents the entire display and creates bigger than required bezels.
+If you are not a fan of the notch, it can be hidden from the setting area, but it would further minimize the display by a few millimeters.

 The phone gives a 6.1 inches IPS LCD of 720 x 1560 resolution, which is quite good indoors but struggles under the sunlight.
-However, it can be viewed easily from the steep angles.
-The display can be tweaked further from the setting area where Tecno has provided some interesting options.
+However, it can be viewed easily from steep angles.
+The display can be tweaked further from the setting area, where Tecno has provided some interesting options.

-Tecno Spark Go is the latest phone from Tecno launched both in Pakistan and India.
-The phone comes with MediaTek Helio A22 Quad-Core chipset that belongs to 2018 and only dedicated for entry-level smartphones.
+Tecno Spark Go is the latest phone the company has launched in Pakistan and India.
+The device comes with a MediaTek Helio A22 Quad-Core chipset that belongs to 2018 and is only dedicated to entry-level smartphones.

-The chipset support AI and up to 6GB of RAM but Spark Go comes only with 2GB RAM and 16GB internal memory and the reasons are obvious, to capture the lower-end segment of the smartphones which is still untapped mostly by android phone makers.
+Theoretically, the chipset support AI and up to 6GB of RAM, but Spark Go comes only with 2GB RAM and 16GB internal memory, and the reasons are obvious, to capture the lower-end segment of the customer base who has not tasted an Android phone yet.

 The phone behaves strangely by not playing some games even they are lightweight.
-One of the games was Police Chase from its own gaming repository which never functioned despite many attempts.
+One of the games was Police Chase from its gaming repository, which never functioned despite many attempts.

 Multitasking is not an area Tecno Spark Go is best at, but for an entry-level phone, what it does is a lot.
-It shows a considerable lag while switching between apps or tapping the home key while a few apps are running.
-Those who are coming from a feature phone may find it acceptable, rather, its a relief to see this phone playing movies, songs, games.
+It shows a considerable lag while switching between apps or tapping the home key when a few apps are running.
+Those who are coming from a feature phone may find it acceptable; rather, it’s a relief to see this phone playing movies, songs, games.

 Tecno Spark Go comes with multiple optimization tools to keep limited RAM and internal memory going smoothly.
-‘Quick Accelerate’, ‘Clean’ and ‘Phone Manager’ are here to help, but ‘Freezer’ app leave all of them behind.
-It’s a place to disable any number of third party application without uninstalling them but keeping them installed and alive.
-The only difference is that no app in the freezer eats a portion of memory.
+‘Quick Accelerate,’ ‘Clean’ and ‘Phone Manager’ are here to help, but the ‘Freezer’ app leaves all of them behind.
+It’s a place to disable any number of third-party applications without uninstalling them but keeping them installed and alive at the same time.
+The only difference is that no app in the freezer eats a bit of memory.

 Spark Go doesn’t run all the benchmarking apps; Geekbench doesn’t work on this phone; however, Antutu showed 63,827.

-Unfortunately, the maker hasn’t done much in optimizing one of the most integral parts of the phone, battery.
+Unfortunately, the maker hasn’t done much in optimizing one of the most integral parts of the phone, the battery.
 3000 mAh battery doesn’t last long.
-In our back to back video draining test, the phone could only survive 6 hours and 40 minutes, which is far behind the least performing phones we tested in 2019.
+In our back-to-back video draining test, the phone could only survive 6 hours and 40 minutes, which is far behind the least performing phones we tested in 2019.

 Here is the summary of battery consumption;

 Tecno Spark Go is among the few phones that give almost every popular feature for a small price.
-The phone features an 8MP lens on the backside and 5MP lens on the front for selfies.
-The default app is loaded with AI CAM, Beauty, Bokeh, and AR shot.
-The quality of photos and videos is not ideal, but for an entry-level, we can’t complain much for the noise that creeps in almost every picture.
+The phone features an 8MP lens on the backside and a 5MP lens on the front for selfies.
+The default app is loaded with AI CAM, Beauty, Bokeh, and AR shot, but trust us, that is only marketing gimmickry.
+The quality of photos and videos is not ideal, but for an entry-level device, we can’t complain much about the noise that creeps in almost every picture.

 The front camera can capture more details than portraits from the rear cam despite AI and Beauty modes; however, at night, the selfies are useless, even the flash doesn’t do the trick.

-AI in this phone is a bad example that fails to recognize scenes in most of the cases.
+AI in this phone is a bad example that fails to recognize scenes in most cases.

 Spark Go can shoot up to 1080p videos, and although it doesn’t or rather can not offer stabilization in this price range, a post-shoot stabilization option is available in the editing mode that does the job well.

-Tecno Spark Go is an overhyped feature-rich phone that falls short in many ways but here are good things to consider first.
-As the first Android phone, it gives decent performance.
-The lags can be seen but entry-level phones behave similarly.
+Tecno Spark Go is an overhyped feature-rich phone that falls short in many ways, but here are good things to consider first.
+As the cheapest Android phone, it gives a decent performance.
+The lags can be seen, but entry-level phones behave similarly.
 The big screen and ability to run PUBG is another positive.
-Battery is where it disappoints.
-If you are comfortable with charing your battery twice a day, battery shouldn’t bother you much.
+The battery is where it disappoints.
+If you are comfortable with charging your battery twice a day, the battery shouldn’t bother you much.

-However, the phone is a good deal for first-timers who are looking for a device having a big display, and that can play games and movies without a major let down.
+However, the phone is a good deal for first-timers who are looking for a device having a big display, and that can play games and movies without a significant letdown.

 If you are not the kind of smartphone user who demands a perfect phone, Tecno Spark Go could be your first choice.